Policies and Proceedures

 Enrolment Bond

-An enrolment bond of $1,000 is payable per child to confirm an enrolment offer.
+$1,000 (refundable* **) per child to confirm an enrolment offer made by the School.
 Receipt of this payment holds a position for the child in the School.

-The enrolment bond is refundable upon request, in writing and within the calendar year, on completion of Year 6.
-All term fees and outstanding accounts must be paid in full to be eligible.
+* The enrolment bond is refundable upon request, in writing and within the calendar year of de-enrolment.
+All term fees and outstanding accounts must be paid in full and the sufficient notification time provided to be eligible.

-- Fees detailed are effective from 1 January each calendar year and shall remain in force until such time as changed by The Village School Gold Coast’s Board of Directors (the 'Board'.)
+- Fees detailed are effective from 1 January 2025 and shall remain in force until such time as changed by The Village School Gold Coast’s Board of Directors (the 'Board'.)

-- As outlined in The Village School Gold Coast’s Fee Agreement, fees fall due at the beginning of the period they cover and are payable in advance of the term they cover.
+- Fees fall due before the period they cover and are payable in advance of the term they cover.

-- Please contact the School for advice in the event that you are unable to pay the fees by the due date
+- Please contact the School on accounts@thevillageschoolgoldcoast.com.au to discuss any fee queries including in the event that you are unable to pay the fees by the due date.

-- Should fees fail to be maintained, or after repeated failure to meet the negotiated payment schedules then the School may:
+- Should fees fail to be paid by the due date then the School may:

-- apply an administrative fee of 10% interest per term to the outstanding balance of tuition fees from that point on;
+- apply an administrative fee of 10% interest per month to the outstanding balance of tuition fees from that point on;

-- direct unpaid accounts to a Collection Agency and/or take legal action with any associated costs payable by the parent/guardian of the enrolled student; and/or
+- direct unpaid accounts to a Collection Agency and/or take legal action with any associated costs payable by the parent/guardian of the enrolled student on day 31 of initial due date; and/or

 - terminate the enrolment of the student(s) to whom this point applies.

-- If a student is to leave the School before Graduation, it is a condition of enrolment that parents/guardians must give a full term’s notice in writing to the Principal.
-This written notice must be received no later than the commencement of the last term of attendance.
-If notice is not given in full, parents/guardians agree to pay one term’s full fees.
+- If a student is to leave the School, it is a condition of enrolment that parents/guardians must notify the Principal in writing to hello@thevillageschoolgoldcoast.com.au before 5pm on Friday of Week Five (5) of any term.
+If sufficient notice is not given, parents/guardians acknowledge the bond will be forfeited.
 This amount is a genuine pre-estimate of the losses and damages incurred by the School in having allocated resources, planning and expenditure related to the student.

 Privacy Policy